Chain of Title

 However, this is an extreme example, because before a studio buys a script they'll usually hire a company to investigate the ownership history of the screenplay (a.k.a. "chain of title") and see if there are any potential issues.
 This includes checking with the U.S. Copyright Office to see if any other companies have filed paperwork claiming an interest in the screenplay's copyright.
 Most of the time potential ownership problems will be discovered, and sometimes they won't.

-Please contact our firm if you need have any legal needs regarding your screenplay.
+Please contact us if you need have any legal needs regarding your screenplay.

 Also of interest: